barryclark/jekyll-now/_posts/2017-10-25-azure-function-benchmark-for-net-4-7-vs-net-core-beta.md

   - azurefunction
   - paas
 ---
-## Azure Function benchmark for .Net 4.7 vs .Net Core beta, how much request per seconds we canÂ squeeze?
+## Azure Function benchmark for .Net 4.7 vs .Net Core beta, how much request per seconds we can squeeze?

-There was some benchmark done by my colleagueÂ [Roberto](https://robertoprevato.github.io/Comparing-Linux-hosted-to-Windows-hosted-ASP-NET-Core-applications-in-Azure-Application-Service-Plan/) about running application on app service plan vs app service plan for docker.
+There was some benchmark done by my colleague [Roberto](https://robertoprevato.github.io/Comparing-Linux-hosted-to-Windows-hosted-ASP-NET-Core-applications-in-Azure-Application-Service-Plan/) about running application on app service plan vs app service plan for docker.

 That inspired me for some other approach to run the same code sample but on azure function running .net 4.7 vs azure function running .net core